 Holidaymakers from Britain and Germany had to be evacuated from their hotels and were being put up by local authorities, diplomatic sources said.
 None of them were hurt.

-Hospitals and old people’s homes were evacuated as flames advanced on built-up areas in the autonomous region with a population of about a quarter of a million.
+Hospitals and old people’s homes were evacuated as flames advanced on built-up areas.

 – ‘Understanding’ tourists –